 If you are among the estimated one in four Americans with a criminal record, you might face an uphill battle in your job search.
-Surveys show that a majority of employers—a whopping 92%, according to one survey! – perform criminal background checks when hiring for at least some positions.
-If a potential employer finds out that you have an arrest or conviction record, you might find it difficult to compete, especially in today's tight job market.
+Surveys show that a majority of employers—a whopping 92%, according to one survey—perform criminal background checks when hiring for at least some positions.
+If a potential employer finds out that you have an arrest or conviction record, you might find it difficult to compete in today's job market.

-There are two federal laws that protect applicants with criminal records, at least in some situations.
 The Fair Credit Reporting Act (FCRA) addresses the problem of accuracy.
-Criminal background checks may include errors, such as information on convictions that have been expunged, incomplete information (for example, failing to report that the person was exonerated of a crime or that charges were dropped), misclassification of crimes, multiple listings of the same offense, and even records that belong to someone else entirely.
+(15 U.S.C. §§ 1681 and following.)
+Criminal background checks might include errors, such as incomplete information (for example, failing to report that the applicant was exonerated of a crime or that charges were dropped), misclassification of crimes, multiple listings of the same offense, and even records that belong to someone else entirely.

-The FCRA imposes obligations on employers who request criminal background checks and on the firms that provide them.
+The FCRA imposes obligations on employers that request criminal background checks and on the firms that provide them.
 Employers must do all of the following:

 Firms that run background checks also have obligations under the FCRA.
 They must take reasonable steps to make sure that the information they provide is accurate and up to date.
 If an applicant disputes the contents of the report, the agency must conduct a reasonable investigation.
 If the investigation reveals that the report was incorrect, the agency must inform the applicant and any other person or company to whom it has provided the report.

-And, the EEOC has said that employers should give applicants with a record an opportunity to explain the circumstances and provide mitigating information showing that the employee should not be excluded based on the offense.
+The EEOC has also said that employers should give applicants with a record an opportunity to explain the circumstances and provide mitigating information showing that the employee should not be excluded based on the offense.

-Connecticut law also imposes special obligations on consumer reporting agencies that prepare reports including criminal records.
-Such agencies must take steps to make sure the information in the report is complete and up to date, and must notify the applicant when and to whom is provides such a report.
+Connecticut law also imposes special obligations on consumer reporting agencies that prepare reports which include criminal records.
+Such agencies must take steps to make sure the information in the report is complete and up to date, and they must notify the applicant when and to whom they provide such a report.